manasa-arun/python/content/en/Tips/Types_of_Functions_in_python.md

 7.`dir()` is used for `Returns a list of the specified object's properties and methods`.

-8.`divmod()` is usd for	`Returns the quotient and the remainder when argument1 is divided by argument2`
+8.`divmod()` is used for	`Returns the quotient and the remainder when argument1 is divided by argument2`

 9.`enumerate()` is used for `Takes a collection (e.g. a tuple) and returns it as an enumerate object`.